 - Arrogant as a war hero.

-31. Arrogant as a fire burning bright
+31. As arrogant as a fire burning bright

 Meaning: Someone whose confidence is overwhelming and intense, often blinding others.